python-discord/summer-code-jam-2020/maniacal-moths/README.md

 Then open a browser and head to [http://127.0.0.1:8000/about](http://127.0.0.1:8000/about)

 ##### Sidenote
-For the judges/reviewers/people who are going to use the app, please read Sidenotes.md before using the app.
+For the judges/reviewers/people who are going to use the app, please read Sidenotes.md before proceeding.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)